+Both medically skilled and unskilled in-home caregivers receive elder care training and are educated on signs to look for in their clients.
 Detecting a new behavior or condition, while certainly challenging, isn’t a professional caregiver’s only responsibility.
-They must also determine when it is appropriate to alert a client’s family members to the changes and inform them of the plan of action.
+They must also determine when it is appropriate to alert their supervisor and inform a senior’s family members of the changes and how they will be addressed.

-- Step 1: Identify the Problem
+1. Identify the Problem

-- Step 2: Report to a Supervisor
+2. Report Cognitive or Physical Changes to a Supervisor